After Mrs. Burgin’s butcher’s shop, adeline remembers “Mrs. Boys’ School for Girls.”

 The subsequent inquest into Eleanor’s death — at which she was described as ‘blind and rather eccentric’ — recorded a verdict of Accidental death.

-On the right hand side of Club Row were the boys’ and girls’ entrances to the British School, with two flights of steps
+Adeline directs us, stating that “on the right hand side of Club Row were the boys’ and girls’ entrances to the British School, with two flights of steps”

 And close by, two bankrupt tradesmen.